xealits/single-lepton/comment.md

   + selecting jets:
-      - pt, eta, *mctruth (?), cross-clean with l/gamma dR, jet ID our selection: we do a loose selection on kinematics, then cross-clean with leptons and **taus**, and do the tighter final kinematics, ID and cleanup selection, which is the same as Mara's except 0.89 b-tag working point and **tau** cleanup
+      - pt, eta, *mctruth (?), cross-clean with l/gamma dR, jet ID our selection: we do a loose selection on kinematics, then cross-clean with leptons and **taus**, and do the tighter final kinematics, ID and cleanup selection, which is the same as Mara's except 0.89 b-tag working point and **tau** cleanup pt > 30, eta < 2.5, dR > 0.4 with leptons and taus, jet ID is loose according to https://twiki.cern.ch/twiki/bin/viewauth/CMS/JetID#Recommendations_for_13_TeV_data
       - Mara's analysis:
         P_T > 30, eta < 2.4, lepton-jet dR > 0.4,
         b-tagging --- CSVv2 > 0.8 (medium WP) (pfCombinedInclusiveSecondaryVertexV2BJetTags --- ?),
         jet ID is loose
   + dphijmet = fabs( deltaPhi(curr_jet, met) ) -- and save the min
-  + b-tagging via hasCSVtag
+  + b-tagging via hasCSVtag:
+      "pfCombinedInclusiveSecondaryVertexV2BJetTags" > 0.8
 * ASSIGN CHANNEL
 * Single lepton full analysis
   + *Clean jet collection from selected taus* moved it up to common selection